c2vi/victorinix/docs/ideas.md

     - eg: https://www.youtube.com/watch?v=VljhZ0e9zGE
 - chris-titus's windows toolbox
 - atlasOS
+- a quick run openvpn, wireguard, ....
+- nix-ls and run-appimage (a way to run normal linux binaries)

 ## package programs protably with their config
 Programs packaged as an victorinix item have options, where you can configure them.